sergiooncode/conversational-agent/README.md

 on the OpenAI API platform accessed through the Agents SDK.

 - The Conversational flow relies on a 3 agent architecture.
-Since the Customer Support is the use case the agents generated are: `Customer Support Triaging and Info Collector`, `Customer Support Info Structurer` and `Customer Support User Reassurance and Send Off`
+Since the Customer Support is the use case the agents defined are: `Customer Support Triaging and Info Collector`, `Customer Support Info Structurer` and `Customer Support User Reassurance and Send Off`

 - In the TTS flow there is only one endpoint to create a speech recording with a follow-up to a given conversation